Fasust/FrozenToast/README.md

 #### My very first Java Projevt.
 A little game with a homemade engine, homemade grafics and homemade soundeffects.

 After my first year as a Computer Science Major, my enjoyment of coding was sparked.
-This was my attempt at a bigger Projekc.
+This was my attempt at a bigger Project.

 I went in without any planned architecture and only very basic knowledge of Java.
 My only rule was to make everything in this projekt by hand.
 And except for the backgroundmusic, I did exactly that.